sql-machine-learning/elasticdl/docs/tutorials/elasticdl_estimator.md

 ## Build the Docker Image with Model Definition

-Kubernetes runs Docker containers, so we need to put the training system, consisting of user-defined models, ElasticDL the trainer, and all dependencies, into a Docker image.
+Kubernetes runs Docker containers, so we need to put user-defined models, the ElasticDL api package and all dependencies into a Docker image.

 In this tutorial, we use a predefined model in the ElasticDL repository.
 To retrieve the source code, please run the following command.